The best camping near Bristol with campfires

 25mi from Bristol · 1 site · Tent, RV

 Welcome to Hartwoods, where tranquility meets wilderness in the heart of North Guilford, Connecticut.
 Nestled amidst a serene wooded landscape, our property offers a unique and private getaway for those seeking respite from the hustle and bustle of everyday life.
 For RV enthusiasts, we provide a convenient hookup for electricity and water, allowing you to enjoy modern comforts while surrounded by nature's beauty.
 While sewage facilities are not available on-site, our serene setting more than makes up for it.
-In addition to RV accommodations, we offer the option to rent a yurt and bathhouse separately, providing a cozy and secluded retreat for those seeking a more traditional camping experience.
+In addition to RV accommodations, there is a yurt and separate bathhouse on the property.
+The yurt is available to rent on Airbnb under Hartwoods Yurt, providing a cozy and secluded retreat for those seeking a more traditional glamping experience.
 Nature lovers will delight in the abundance of outdoor activities available right on our doorstep.
 Explore miles of scenic trails for hiking and mountain biking in the nearby Genesee Trails, or take a leisurely stroll along the tranquil brook that meanders through our property.
 Despite our secluded location, we're conveniently close to downtown shoreline areas, allowing you to easily explore the charming shops, restaurants, and attractions of the region.
 There are signs at both entrances to the site; one is a blue sign with white lettering in a tree on the left side of the road (going north) and one is a brown sign with "Hartwoods" with reflectors on a tree (also on left side of the road going north).
 There is also a sign at the actual site.
 Whether you're seeking adventure in the great outdoors or simply looking to unwind in a peaceful wooded environment, Hartwoods offers the perfect escape.
 Come and experience the beauty and serenity of our wilderness retreat in North Guilford, CT.
 We look forward to welcoming you.
 There is a cement block fire pit with grill available for outdoor cooking and enjoyment.
 Please be responsible and use proper fire extinguishing techniques, utilizing the provided water hose.
 Firewood is BYO.
 Any smoking paraphernalia must be disposed of in a responsible manner, as should be all trash.
 There are no bathroom facilities available.
 Please be aware that you will have to be self-contained, either in your RV or with a camp toilet.
 Thank you!

 Pets